 Safe and open for tourism

 The tourism-dependent island nation will be your safest bet if you are looking to holiday in a paradise without having any fear of contracting the virus.
-The Maldives took proactive measures to contain the virus in the initial stages because of which there have been only 9,427 cases reported till date with 84% recovery rate.
-You can track the current Corona Virus situation in the Maldives here.
+The Maldives took proactive measures to contain the virus in the initial stages because of which there have been fewer cases as compared to other nations.

-After being closed for four months, the archipelago opened for tourists in July.
+After being closed for four months, the archipelago opened for tourists in July 2020.
 The ‘one island one resort’ philosophy of the Maldives makes it a preferred destination for anyone looking for safety and privacy.
-Some resorts are even offering you to reserve entire islands for you and your group.
+Some resorts are even offering to reserve entire islands for you and your group.

-So far, majority of the cases are reported from the capital, Male.
-And, when you arrive in the Maldives as a tourist, you don’t spend much time at the capital.
+When you arrive in the Maldives as a tourist, you don’t spend much time in the capital.
 You are directly escorted from the Male Airport to your resort either through a speedboat or a seaplane.

 Tip: Before booking your holiday take care of two critical facts – you can only stay at one resort, and you need to install the Maldives’ contact tracing app ‘TraceEkee’ (like India’s Aarogya Setu app) prescribed by the Maldives Ministry of tourism.